-For the purposes of the Deed of Undertaking, "Shortfall Amount" means the aggregate of the following amounts: (i) an amount in U.S. dollars sufficient to enable the Issuer and the Guarantor to discharge in full their respective obligations under the Notes, the Guarantee of the Notes, the Agency Agreement and the Trust Deed that are due and owing as at the date of such Trigger Notice (including without limitation the principal amount of the Notes then outstanding that is due and owing as at the date of such Trigger Notice); plus (ii) an amount equal to U.S.\$28,500,000, being the interest payable in respect of the immediately following interest period on the 2017 Notes and the 2019 Notes, if any; plus (iii) all costs, fees and expenses and other amounts payable in U.S. dollars to the Trustee and/or the Agents under or in connection with the Notes, the Guarantee of the Notes, the Trust Deed, the Agency Agreement, the Keepwell Deed and/or the Deed of Undertaking that are due and owing as at the date of such Trigger Notice in accordance with the Notes, the Guarantee of the Notes, the Agency Agreement and the Trust Deed, as notified by the Trustee in such Trigger Notice, in each case, in connection with the recovery of amounts due under items (i) and (ii) above.
+For the purposes of the Deed of Undertaking, "Shortfall Amount" means the aggregate of the following amounts: (i) an amount in U.S. dollars sufficient to enable the Issuer and the Guarantor to discharge in full their respective obligations under the Notes, the Guarantee of the Notes, the Agency Agreement and the Trust Deed that are due and owing as at the date of such Trigger Notice (including without limitation the principal amount of the Notes then outstanding that is due and owing as at the date of such Trigger Notice); plus (ii) an amount equal to U.S.\$28,500,000, being the interest payable in respect of the immediately following interest period on the 2017 Notes and the 2019 Notes, if any; plus (iii) all costs, fees and expenses and other amounts payable in U.S. dollars to the Trustee and/or the Agents under or in connection with the Notes, the Guarantee of the Notes, the Trust Deed, the Agency Agreement, the Keepwell Deed and/or the Deed of Undertaking that are due and owing as at the date of such Trigger Notice plus provisions for fees and expenses of the Trustee and/or Agents which may be incurred after the date of such Trigger Notice in accordance with the Notes, the Guarantee of the Notes, the Agency Agreement and the Trust Deed, as notified by the Trustee in such Trigger Notice, in each case, in connection with the recovery of amounts due under items (i) and (ii) above.